Can Melatonin Help with Multiple Sclerosis Symptoms?

 • MS typically occurs in people who live farthest from the equator, owing to a theory that vitamin D deficiency may be part of the root cause of MS

-In both cases, available levels of melatonin in the bloodstream are shaped by time (seasonality) and location (climate).
+In both cases, available levels of melatonin in the bloodstream are shaped by time (seasonality) and location (climate).1

-Circadian biology has rendered some interesting research that shows melatonin has a neuroprotective role in processes that can lead to demyelination and inflammatory response typical in MS. Simply put, the less melatonin one produces can lead to a higher frequency of symptoms and even relapses.
+Some interesting research shows that melatonin has a neuroprotective role in processes that can lead to demyelination and inflammatory response typical in MS. Simply put, the less melatonin a person produces can lead to a higher frequency of symptoms and even relapses.1

-It appears that disrupted circadian rhythms (often experienced by people who work nights or have disrupted sleep-wake patterns for any reason) have been shown to amplify one's risk for developing MS, as well.
+It appears that disrupted circadian rhythms (often experienced by people who work nights or have disrupted sleep-wake patterns for any reason) have been shown to increase one's risk for developing MS, as well.1

-Overall, MS and sleep disturbances share some common mechanisms related to circadian rhythms that seem to be related to compromises in one's natural melatonin availability.
+Overall, MS and sleep disturbances share some common mechanisms related to circadian rhythms that seem to be related to problems with the body's natural melatonin availability.1

-Keeping one's circadian rhythms in sync has been shown to have multiple benefits for overall health: healthy circadian rhythms lead to healthy sleep, healthy digestion, and a healthy immune system, for instance.
-By sticking to a regular sleep-wake regimen, even someone with multiple sclerosis can enjoy a better overall prognosis.
+Keeping your circadian rhythms in sync has been shown to have multiple benefits for overall health.
+Healthy circadian rhythms lead to healthy sleep, healthy digestion, and a healthy immune system, for instance.
+By sticking to a regular sleep-wake regimen, even someone with MS can enjoy a better overall prognosis.2

 Can someone with MS use melatonin to their benefit?